WICG/storage-foundation-api-explainer/README.md

 ### Sync vs. Async

-The decision to structure NativeIO as a synchronous or asynchronous API will come from the trade-off between performance and usability vs. risks of blocking the execution flow.
+The decision to structure Storage Foundation API as a synchronous or asynchronous API will come from the trade-off between performance and usability vs. risks of blocking the execution flow.

 WebAssembly execution is synchronous but technologies like Emscripten's [Asyncify](https://emscripten.org/docs/porting/asyncify.html) allow modules to